ItIsMLiu/bootstrap-portfolio/README.md

 This webpage is compatible with various screen sizes, as its layout will automatically respond and adapt.

-The graphics of the links in the navigation bar, the 'contact me' section, and images in the 'work' section will dynamically change as you hover the cursor over them.
+The graphics of the links in the navigation bar, hero section, 'contact me' section, footer section and images in the 'work' section will dynamically change as you hover the cursor over them.

-In the work section, when the project image is clicked, it will take you to the deployed project website or the associated project GitHub repository.
+In the 'work' section, when the project image is clicked, it will take you to the deployed project website or the associated project GitHub repository.

-In the contact me section, links to the contact methods will directly prompt you to email, call, or visit my GitHub profile.
+In the 'contact me' section, links to the contact methods will directly prompt you to email, call, or visit my GitHub profile.

-The footer section contains copyright information, important links, and an 'email now' call-to-action button.
+The footer section contains copyright information, important links, and an 'email now!' call-to-action button.

 ## Credits